-"What is Bangkok weather like today" or "When is the best time to visit Bangkok?"
+"What is Bangkok weather like in November" or "When is the best time to visit Bangkok?"
 I hear you ask.

-Just depending upon what you want to do in Bangkok can help you decide the best time to come and make the most of the Bangkok weather.
+Just depending upon what you want to do in Bangkok can help you decide the best time to come and make the most of the weather in Bangkok.

-The best time to go to Bangkok is in the Dry Season.
+The absolute best time to go to Bangkok is in the Dry Season, this is when the Bangkok weather is at its best.

 Well, the dry season in Bangkok extends from November to February and as the name suggests, there is less rain in this period than other times of the year.